Deniz-Jasa/TuneFlow/README.md

-# TuneFlow - A iTunes/Spotify Clone
+# TuneFlow - A iTunes Clone

 Favorite coursework (lab 8) of SEG3125 (Design & Analysis of User Interfaces) :)